-- We think this beetle has established in the Bay of Plenty and the Waikato but it may still be at low densities due to a limited number of releases so far.
+- This beetle has established in the Bay of Plenty and Waikato.
 Look for adult beetles on the foliage and stems of moth plant.
-The adults are about 10 mm long with metallic orangey-red elytra (wings) and a black head, thorax and legs.
+The adults are about 10 mm long with metallic orangey-red elytra (wings) and a black head, thorax, and legs.
 The larvae feed on the roots of moth plant so you won’t find them easily.

 - The beetles can be harvested if you find them in good numbers.
 Aim to shift at least 100 beetles to sites that are not yet infested with the beetle.